ehsan11100/AdGuard/Configuration.md

   entire blocking logic is disabled if it equals to 0.
 - `http_proxy` — proxy URL for HTTP client (e.g. "http://user:password@server:port/").
 Supports "http", "https" and "socks5" scheme.
 - `web_session_ttl` — Web session TTL (in hours) - a web user will stay signed in for this amount of time.
-- `rlimit_nofile` — Limit on the maximum number of open files for server process (Linux and macOS).
-Set to 0 to use the system default value.
 - `debug_pprof` — Enable pprof HTTP server listening on port 6060 for debugging.
 See section `Profiling with pprof`.

 - `dns` — DNS configuration section.